 Feel free to arrive any time after 5pm.
 As soon as you step through the door of Demesne and into the living room which is ideal for chilling out, you’ll fall under the spell of the weekend.

 With our Large Outdoors host greeting and introducing you to your walking buddies, it will be easy to slip into relaxation-mode.
-Tonight we head out to a pub in the lovely village of Bellingham for a meal and a pint which will set us up nicely for the following day.
+Dinner will be served at the slightly earlier time of 7pm to allow us time to get ready, grab a coffee and head out to the observatory.

 It’s then time to go stargazing at Kielder Observatory (NB: entry to the Observatory is included in the price of this weekend).
 Here we join ‘A Universe Full Of Stars’ event.
 After an enlightening talk on astronomy, we’re treated to a tour of the Observatory before getting a chance to peek at the stars through the powerful telescopes.

 Amazing gazing will be in the offing if we have clear skies when you can expect to see distant galaxies, the Milky Way and star clusters.

 With experts on-hand there is plenty of time to ask questions, have a go at the big telescopes and marvel at the stars.
 They also serve a rather cracking hot chocolate.

 After a well deserved lie in this morning we head out from our venue to explore some of the finest scenery in Northumberland.
 Our walk today takes us through Kielder Forest, an area that is often overlooked as walkers rush to get to Scotland and yet it offers beautiful, varied scenery.

 Although a little shorter than our normal Saturday walk we will still enjoy a great day out.
 Then its back to our hostel for a relaxed evening meal and the chance to relax.

 After a leisurely breakfast we leave the bunkhouse and head out to explore one of Northumberland’s most famous landmarks.